Thursday, September 19, 2019

 Join us for a 90-minute historical walking tour of the Financial District.

 James Grant on "Bagehot: The Life and Times of the Greatest Victorian"

 Join us for an evening talk, book signing and reception with financial journalist and historian James Grant on his latest book.

 Walking Tour: Women of Wall Street

-Discover the female power brokers who have shaped the history of Wall Street in this 90-minute guided walking tour of the Financial District.
+Discover the female power brokers who have shaped the history of Wall Street on this 90-minute guided walking tour.